What is Diversity, Equity, Inclusion, & Belonging?

 ECLC hosts a Learning Café every month, as an opportunity for members, early care and education professionals, and others who are interested to engage in dialogues around racism and equity.
 We have held discussions using TED Talks or interviews.
 Past Learning Café topics have included: White Privilege, Uncommon Bias, a presentation from an American Indian and MUCH more!

 Interested in joining the discussion?
-Please contact our DEIB Coordinator, Elijah Foulks to sign up and receive more information about the Learning Café!
+Please contact our DEIB Director, Elijah Foulks to sign up and receive more information about the Learning Café!